Yehuda-Edelstein/Trivia-Game/README.md

     - Stack Overflow

 ### Installation Instructions
-    - Go to https://pages.git.generalassemb.ly/Yehuda-Edelstein/Trivia-Game/ and enjoy the fun.
+No download needed.
+Just go to https://pages.git.generalassemb.ly/Yehuda-Edelstein/Trivia-Game/ and enjoy the fun.

 ### User Stories
     - I want to be able to play a trivia game because I like trivia.